Select from the following services

 Get on the phone/video call with friends and family

-Not having interaction with people outside your family unit can be hard, even on kiddies.
-Arrange a time to telephone/video call friends/family who are also locked down and share the phone around between the adults and children
+Lockdown, or even our reluctance to get out and about during the health crisis can result in reduced interaction with people outside your family unit, and that can be hard, even on kiddies.
+Arrange a time to telephone/video call friends/family who you are not seeing as much of and share the phone around between the adults and children

 Sing or dance